noahmazer/websiteV2/content/blog/Cardenal-Iroquois.md

 "in the dark of long ago and the abyss of time"
 (1450?)
 And the cormorant comes from Michigan...
 Dusk.
-The jet above La Venada.
+The jet over La Venada.
-It stayed in the sky
+It stayed up in the sky
-its trail, chalk scratch
+its trail, chalk streak
 long, looooooong
 like the island of La Venada.
 The lake air-color